olekspickle/olekspickle/README.md

 - 🕸️a bit of a **web** developer (React, Angular, Node, Typescript)🕸️
 - experience with substrate(node runtime, pallets) and ethereum(event mapping, thegraph).

-Right now I am excited about making the actual game using Rust!

 Exploring the field of physically based rendering and lighting from scratch.

 Things Im interested in: